 To address a wide range of sustainability issues, the campus has created 15 subcommittees, including recycling, food, energy, transportation, green landscaping, technology, and green building.
 While many of these subcommittees focus primarily on integrating sustainable practices into aspects of campus life, some of the subcommittees such as Earth Week work on campus and community events planning.
 To join a subcommittee or to find out about subcommittee meeting times, please visit the Go Green website.

 Working with Campus Sustainability Leaders

 Do you have questions about implementing a recycling program or other sustainability projects in your organization?
 Would you like to consult with faculty and staff members about sustainability topics?
 In keeping with their commitment to strengthening environmental awareness and responsibility on and off campus, sustainability subcommittee chairs are willing and eager to consult with community members and local groups on relevant environmental topics.
 To contact a subcommittee chair, please visit the Sustainability Subcommittee page.
 To find particular faculty members with an environmental focus, please consult the Go Green Academics page.

 Building Service-Learning Connections

 Would your organization be interested in partnering with a class at SUNY Fredonia to address a local sustainability issue?
-Please fill out our community partners survey and return it to FACE Sustainability Coordinator Christina Jarvis.
-For more information about service-learning and its mutual benefits for community partners and students, please visit the FACE service-learning page.
+Please fill out our Community Partners Survey and return it to a FACE Coordinator.
+For more information about service-learning and its mutual benefits for community partners and students, please visit the FACE Service-Learning page.